kanavgoyal898/Xylophone/README.md

 ## Conclusion

-EggTimer is a straightforward and fun application that demonstrates basic audio playback functionality in iOS.
+Xylophone is a straightforward and fun application that demonstrates basic audio playback functionality in iOS.
 By integrating AVFoundation, it provides an excellent example of how to work with audio in your apps.
 Feel free to explore and expand the app with additional features or sound effects.